rks101/eglinux/README.md

 Disclaimer: The output shown below for commands or utilities is compiled for educational and illustrative purposes only.
 You may not find all the exact details in your lab, office, or campus (loc).
 And do not worry about difference in the output.

 Feedback: If this page helps you understand and gain hands-on Linux experience, please cite or reference this page.
-Additionally, please let me know how I can improve this page in terms of coverage and utility.
+Additionally, let me know how I can improve this page in terms of coverage and utility.

-LS Course: is recommended for the first or second year undergraduates.
-A pass grade shall be awarded only when the student demonstrates the prescribed course abilities through validated problem-solving or solution-building tasks, preferably involving (non-CSE) industry or real-world stakeholders.

-Linux powers most servers and large application deployments worldwide.
+Linux powers many servers and large application deployments worldwide.
 Knowing how to navigate, search, and get help within it is a must for any application developer, sysadmin, or defender.
 Come, let's make penguins happy :)

 * [eglinux](#eglinux)
   * Part-1